kengoon/Automator/README.md

 - [CRITICAL] [Cutbuffer ] Unable to find any valuable Cutbuffer provider.

-  fix by installing xclip and xsel:

-  $ sudo apt-get install xclip xsel
+  fix by installing xclip and xsel ($ sudo apt-get install xclip xsel)